Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies

 \section{Future Research Considerations}

-The cost optimization techniques as well as case studies of Pinterest and Amazon Prime Video discussed in this paper offer valuable insights into cost optimization strategies and architectural improvements.
+The cost optimization techniques as well as case studies discussed in this paper offer valuable insights into cost optimization strategies and architectural improvements.
+The rapid evolution of AI infrastructure has introduced new research challenges and opportunities.
 These discoveries lay the groundwork for future research in the fields of cost optimization and system scalability.
 Here are some possible areas for further investigation: